Multipole analysis of substrate-supported dielectric nanoresonator arrays with T-matrix method

 \section{Conclusions}

-In this work we studied the optical properties of substrate-supported amorphous arrays composed of dielectric nanodisks.
-We proposed a T-matrix based effective model, which accounts for substrate-mediated coupling and thus provides a computationally efficient and accurate way to calculate the response of an array including multiple scattering effects and the presence of the substrate.

-An important advantage of using the T-matrix framework is its close relationship with multipole decomposition.
-We exploit this to provide general multipole coupling rules for both free-space and substrate-supported arrays.
-We also acknowledge that the proposed framework can be used to study the optical properties up to arbitrarily high multipole orders, which is advantageous with respect to a Green function based approach, where including each new multipole order requires an involved derivation of multipole propagators.
-Also, to date, multipole studies of substrate-supported arrays were limited to the dipole approximation in a decoupled case in which substrate-mediated coupling is neglected \cite{Babicheva2017}.
-Here, we show that substrate-mediated coupling is indeed an important factor influencing the optical properties and introduce generalized substrate-induced magnetoelectric coupling beyond magnetic dipole-electric dipole coupling.
+In this work we introduced a computationally efficient and accurate T-matrix-based effective model for describing the optical properties of substrate-supported random arrays of nanoresonators, accounting for multiple scattering effects and the presence of the substrate.
+The advantage of the T-matrix framework is its close relationship with multipole decomposition, which we exploit to discuss general multipole coupling rules for both free-space and substrate-supported arrays.
+The model can be used to study the optical properties up to arbitrarily high multipole orders, which is advantageous with respect to a Green function based approach, where including each new multipole order requires an involved derivation of multipole propagators.
+Our approach extends beyond current multipole studies of substrate-supported arrays, which consider the dipole approximation in a decoupled case with substrate-mediated coupling neglected \cite{Babicheva2017}.
+We show how an important factor substrate-mediated coupling is and introduce generalized substrate-induced magnetoelectric coupling beyond magnetic dipole-electric dipole coupling.